Upcoming Events

 The ANZCCJ Sports for Business Committee (SFB) is pleased to invite members and guests to a fireside chat and networking evening - Life After Sport: Building High-Performance Careers Beyond the Game - on Monday 09 March 2026 at Pullman Tokyo Tamachi.

-Join former Australian Wallaby and Japanese Blossom player Ian Williams; former Australian Wallaby and Kubota Spears player Bernard Foley; NTT Docomo player Nick Jooste; and Jess Souchon, Head Performance Analyst at the Mitsubishi DynaBoars, for an engaging conversation with ANZCCJ Chair, Byron Frost, on one of the most significant challenges elite athletes face: transitioning from a professional sporting career into the business world.
+Join former Australian Wallaby and Japanese Blossom player Ian Williams; former Australian Wallaby and Kubota Spears player Bernard Foley; NTT Docomo player Nick Jooste; Jess Souchon, Head Performance Analyst at Mitsubishi DynaBoars; and Former World Rugby Elite Panel Referee Taizo Hirabayashi, for an engaging conversation with ANZCCJ Chair, Byron Frost, on one of the most significant challenges elite athletes face: transitioning from a professional sporting career into the business world.

 Guests will enjoy canapés and free-flow drinks as the speakers share first-hand reflections on navigating identity change, reframing athletic strengths for corporate environments, developing new technical capability, building strategic networks, and planning long-term financial and career pathways.